Quantization Backdoors to Deep Learning Commercial Frameworks: Introduction

+Recently, on-device DL models have been deployed to various IoT devices such as microcontrollers (MCUs), the smallest computing platforms present almost everywhere.\footnote{The world is estimated to have over 250 billion MCUs in 2020 and the number is increasing rapidly~\cite{ICInsights}.} As IoT devices are resource-constrained, on-device DL cannot directly deploy a DL model trained from the cloud onto the devices.
+Particularly, a model is usually trained using a floating-point precision format (e.g., a full precision in float-32) and can be much larger (e.g., a few hundred MiB) than the memory capacity (within a few MiB) of most IoT devices.
+Further, the model requires computing-intensive floating-point operations (FLOPS), that are unlikely to be supported in low-power IoT devices (e.g., drones and smart watches).
 To make DL ubiquitous, a practical solution called \textit{model quantization} has been proposed~\cite{david2020tensorflow}.
 It reduces the precision of a trained model by converting a high-precision format to a low-precision format, without sacrificing model accuracy---retained to almost the same level for prior and post quantization.
 Building upon TensorFlow (TF)~\cite{abadi2016tensorflow}, Tensorflow-lite (TFLite)~\cite{david2020tensorflow} is an \textit{open-source} framework for on-device machine-learning and deep-learning models.
-As shown in \autoref{fig:TFLite}, TFLite quantizes a pre-trained full-precision TF model for mobile or embedded devices that support mainstream platforms (i.e., Android, iOS and Linux) in multiple programming languages (i.e., Java, C++ and Python).
-We choose TFLite as the main object of this study because it is the only \textit{product-ready} quantization framework and has been deployed onto more than 4 billion mobile devices up to 2020~\cite{TFLiteSummit2020}.
-The other industrial solution is PyTorch Mobile framework~\cite{PytorchMobile} but its stable release is unavailable yet at the time of writing, which, nonetheless, is considered in this study as a complement.
+As shown in \autoref{fig:TFLite}, TFLite quantizes a full-precision TF model for mobile or embedded devices that support mainstream platforms (i.e., Android, iOS and Linux) in multiple programming languages (i.e., Java, C++ and Python).
+We choose TFLite as the \textit{main} object of this study because it is the only \textit{product-ready} quantization framework and has been deployed onto more than 4 billion mobile devices up to 2020~\cite{TFLiteSummit2020}.
+The other industrial solution is the PyTorch Mobile framework~\cite{PytorchMobile} but its stable release is unavailable yet at the time of writing, which, nonetheless, is considered in this study as a complement.

-While we enjoy the usability and efficacy of the post-training model quantization techniques, in particular, provided by standard frameworks or toolkits, we ask the following question:
+While we enjoy the usability and efficacy of the post-training model quantization techniques provided by standard frameworks or toolkits, we ask the following question:

-\textbf{Our Work.} This paper provides a positive answer to the question, where the model quantization framework can be maliciously exploited for a backdoor attack.
+\textbf{Our Work.} We provide a positive answer to the question, where the model quantization framework can be maliciously exploited for a backdoor attack.
 The attack is two-fold: